 - on that person’s behalf

-- for the dominant purpose of obtaining legal advice.25
+- for the dominant purpose of obtaining legal advice.26

-In some circumstances, if the dominant purpose requirement is met privilege can apply to communications where the third party is not an agent of the client or legal adviser26, for example, where the third party is a specialist retained to ensure the client obtains accurate legal advice about their particular circumstances.
+Where the dominant purpose test is met LPP can apply to communications with a third party who is not an agent of the client or lawyer27, for example, with a third party specialist retained to ensure the client obtains accurate advice about their particular circumstances.

-Litigation will be reasonably anticipated where there is a “real prospect of litigation, as distinct from a mere possibility, but it does not have to be more likely than not”.29 Judgement about whether litigation is reasonably anticipated requires an objective view of the circumstances.30
+Litigation will be reasonably anticipated where there is a “real prospect of litigation, as distinct from a mere possibility, but it does not have to be more likely than not”34.
+Judgement about whether litigation is reasonably anticipated requires an objective view of the circumstances.35

 When considering documents on a legal file, litigation privilege may apply to the following types of communications: